DaBlick/Hierarchical-Observer-Pattern/README.md

 The Logging Observer creates Log File entries in response to changes.
 This is accomplished via a builtin Observer that writes a Log File entry for each change to the Observable via the SLF4J API.

-The LoggingObserver instantiates a Logger using the Logger Factory and then creates a log which contains information about the passed events.
+The LoggingObserver instantiates a Logger using the Logger Factory and creates a log which contains information about the passed events.
 The `LoggingObserver` can write the data to different log levels such as `DEBUG`, `TRACE`, `WARN`, `ERROR`, and `INFO`.

 Consider a tournament application that contains a list of players and a score keeper that observes the changes in the list.